How much does a care chair cost?

 - Colours: Being able to choose the colour of the chair can increase people’s willingness to use it.
 This is especially helpful if someone is reluctant to use a ‘specialist chair’.
 In a home setting, it can tie in with aesthetics and personalise the chair for the user.

 Overall, there are three key points to think about when budgeting for a care chair.
 One, what features do you get as standard – does a more expensive chair have features that will be better suited to the user.
 Two, long-term costs – how often will you need to replace the chair?
-How much is maintenance and repairs?
+How much are maintenance and repairs?
 Three, how does the chair fit into the user’s life – will they want to use it?
 Will it enhance quality of life in all areas?

 These three points will ensure you think your care chair budget through and get the best deal.
 We always recommend adjustable chairs, such as the Lento, for the best long-term value.